-- (1) An authorised employee may, with the written consent of the owner, occupier or person in lawful control of the land or building without a warrant and after reasonable notice has been given to the owner, occupier or person in lawful control of the land or building, enter upon land or premises or enter a building at any reasonable time for the purpose of ensuring compliance with this By-law. - (2) An authorised employee must be in possession of proof that he or she has been designated as an authorised employee for the purposes of subsection (1). - (3) An authorised employee may be accompanied by an interpreter, a police official or any other person who may be able to assist with the inspection.
+- (1) An authorized employee may, with the written consent of the owner, occupier or person in lawful control of the land or building without a warrant, enter upon land or premises or enter a building at any reasonable time for the purpose of ensuring compliance with this by-law. - (2) An authorized employee must be in possession of proof that he or she has been designated as an authorized employee for the purposes of sub-section (1). - (3) An authorized employee may be accompanied by an interpreter, a police official or any other person who may be able to assist with the inspection.

-94. Powers of entry, search and seizure
+95. Powers of entry, search and seizure